Meet Your Town Manager

 Phone: (828) 524-2516 ext.
 305

-The Town will continue working on phase one (1) of the Water Plant Upgrade and Expansion project.
-Bid submittal, approval and construction will commence this budget year.
+The Town will continue working on phase one (1) of the Water Treatment Plant Upgrade and Expansion project.
+Bid approval is expected May 2017 and construction is expected to commence July 2017.

 Capital Outlay Equipment: